 Dear Prof. Göbel,

-I had to stop taking it because of severe side effects, especially tingling in the head and face.
-However, my attacks have decreased.
+Due to severe side effects, especially tingling in my head and face, I had to stop.
+However, my attacks did decrease.

-Because of this low use, I thought I might be given a smaller amount of topiramate, perhaps 50 mg. would help.
+Because of this low usage, I thought that perhaps a smaller amount of topiramate, maybe 50 mg, would help me.

 Do you think it makes sense to try this?